 In accordance with art.
-154-bis of the Italian Consolidated Law on Finance (TUF), the Board of Directors verifies that the Officer in Charge of Financial Reporting has adequate powers and means to perform the assigned tasks.
-At its meeting of 22 February 2024, the Board of Directors, considering the investigation carried out by the Control and Risk Committee, expressed its positive assessment on the adequacy of the powers and means attributed to the Officer in Charge of Financial Reporting to perform the assigned tasks.
+154-bis of the Italian Consolidated Law on Finance, the Board of Directors verifies that the Officer in Charge of Financial Reporting has adequate powers and means to perform the tasks assigned to him.
+At its meeting of 20 February 2025, the Board of Directors, considering the investigation carried out by the Control and Risk Committee, expressed its positive assessment on the adequacy of the powers and means attributed to the Officer in Charge of Financial Reporting to perform the tasks assigned to him.